stevenrick/imagesToVideo/README.md

   - higher framerate values produce video output that is more accurate to the source frames.
 This is important for dynamically timestamped images that have higher chance of temporal drift between files' (for most cases I recommend a value that is double that of the average input framerate)
   - framerate determines storage usage (so if the source images take up 100 GB at 10 fps, specifying 20 fps in a naive implementation would temporarily demand 200 GB of space.
 Because of designing in batching, this script only needs 1/10th of that, so in this example it would temporarily demand an extra 20 GB of space.

+Script assumes names of images are their timestamps (time of generation) in HH-MM-SS-ms format.